michaell308/Ice-Madness/README.md

 Just download the files and run IceMadness.exe

 Note: You may get the error "msvcp140.dll is missing".
-To fix this download Visual C++ Redistributable Packages from here: https://www.microsoft.com/en-us/download/details.aspx?id=48145
+To fix this, download Visual C++ Redistributable Packages from here: https://www.microsoft.com/en-us/download/details.aspx?id=48145